watusi/jquery-mobile-iscrollview/README.md

 ####emulateBottomOffset

 If true, the widget will emulate a `bottomOffset` iScroll option.
-This option is present in the Watusiware iScroll4 fork (`watusi` branch).
-This needs to be set `true` if using an unmodified iScroll4 that doesn't have this option.
+This option needs to be set `true` if you are using a pull-up block.

-There's really no need to disable this option.

 Default: `true`